Rachel Hood: Horse racing career

 She is an English and American-qualified attorney, and practiced in the State of California.
-She met her husband, racehorse trainer John Gosden, whilst they were both students at the University of Cambridge.
 She is currently Chairwoman of the Racehorse Owners Association.

-She has four children, Sebastian, Serena, Theodora and Thaddeus.
-She lives in Newmarket, Suffolk.
+Political career

 She currently serves as a Conservative Party councillor in Newmarket.

+Personal life

+She met her husband, racehorse trainer John Gosden, whilst they were both students at the University of Cambridge.
+She has four children, Sebastian, Serena, Theodora and Thaddeus., and lives in Newmarket, Suffolk.